SmartBear/readyapi4j/modules/core/README.md

 </soapenv:Envelope>
 ```

-Fortunately we never have to create any XML, we simply set the `CountryName` parameter
+Fortunately we never have to create any XML: we simply set the `CountryName` parameter
 using simple the corresponding element name ignoring namespaces.
 The `CityName` parameter is set using an XPath
-pointer - but it could equally have been done with the `withParameter` method.
+pointer, but it could equally have been done with the `withParameter` method.

 ## Property Transfers